What is Intermittent Fasting?

 -

-Who Should Not Try Intermittent Fasting?
+Who Should Stay Away from Intermittent Fasting?

 -